Jigger & JoyCocktail Recipe← All Drinks

 Suffering Bastard

-Gin, bourbon, ginger beer, and lime — Joe Scialom's 1942 Shepheard's Hotel Cairo creation to revive British soldiers suffering through the North African campaign.
+Gin, brandy, ginger beer, and lime — Joe Scialom's 1942 Shepheard's Hotel Cairo creation to revive British soldiers suffering through the North African campaign.

 MethodShakeGlassCollins GlassIcecubedGarnishmint sprig and orange slice